americas, africa & europe

 As a human rights lawyer, Veena’s more than 20 years of experience working on human rights issues span India, Guyana and Nigeria.
 She specializes in human rights-based approaches, labour, law reform, gender and racial equality.
 Veena ‘s work includes Project Director of the National Languages Equality Advancement Project in Sri Lanka and Deputy Director of the Promoting Reform Objectives through Technical Expertise and Capacity Transfer Program in Ukraine.
 Previously, Veena was a partner at a prominent union-side labour law firm and worked as a labour rights consultant for projects in China.
 She also served as Commission Counsel for a national public inquiry investigating the “extraordinary rendition” of a Canadian citizen to Syria post 9/11.

-Manager, Business Development & Strategic Partnerships
+Director, Business Development & Strategic Partnerships

 A seasoned international development professional, Danuta’s experience spans more than 10 years in business development, program management, and policy research and analysis across the Canadian private sector, civil society and federal government landscape.
 She brings extensive familiarity with Global Affairs Canada and its Feminist International Assistance Policy to her role as Alinea’s Manager of Business Development & Strategic Partnerships.
 Danuta’s background includes positions as Program Technical Advisor and Program Manager with Canadian Feed The Children, Program Officer with Canadian Hunger Foundation, Policy Analyst – Social and Strategic Policy with Citizenship and Immigration Canada, as well as Policy Analyst – Africa Relations and Political Officer – European Union Relations with Foreign Affairs and International Trade Canada.
 Danuta is fluent in English and Polish, with advanced French and basic Spanish and Mandarin.